ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v0- initial version
 v1-
-v2- 2024-08-08- rework- updated SLF presence data and inclusion of other SSP scenarios, creates v2 of the regional_invaded_asian model
+v2- 2024-08-08- rework- updated SLF presence data and inclusion of other SSP scenarios, creates v2 of the regional_invaded_asian model v3- 2025-07-07- rework- v3 of model-transformed final dataset into Behrmann projection